breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 ### Reuse boards

-TODO: Use `gemini` board that is included (TODO: gemini board is added automatically to the initial setup) in the recipe.
+TODO: Use `gemini` board that is included (TODO: gemini board is added automatically to the initial setup) in the board.

 ## Remix boards